ssheggrud/Mod_20_Project/README.md

 ![Screenshot (118)](https://user-images.githubusercontent.com/81484054/132890400-b199f695-83da-4471-b0d1-9badb392497b.png)

-•	Upload each election year csv for individual donations, committee donations, and candidate expenditures within Google Colab.
+•	Upload each election year CSV for individual donations, committee donations, and candidate expenditures within Google Colab.

 •	Perform Pyspark functions of reading CSVs in data frames, dropping columns, changing data types, changing column names, converting the value names within each column, filter the data frames to display only the mayor elections and participants within the mayor election year, create a total sum column that’s added by the donation amount, candidate match amount, and previous donation amount

-•	Once the data frame is reviewed and approved by the team export the clean data frame into a new CSV (Transformed dataframes into new CSVs can be found in **Resources > Clean CSVs as of Sept 11**)
+•	Once the data frame is reviewed and approved by the team export the clean data frame into a new CSV (Transformed dataframes into new CSVs can be found in **Resources** )

-•	Export the clean data frame tables for each election year to connect with the RDS server and Postgres SQL.
+•	Export and bridge the clean data frame tables for each election year to connect with the RDS server and Postgres SQL.

 •	Create the join on committees and individual tables to prepare for machine learning.

-• Merge the tables by the individual data frame, committe contribution data frame, as well as the expenditure report dataframes all as a single CSV per year.
+• Merge/Union the tables by the individual data frame, committe contribution data frame, as well as the expenditure report dataframes all as a single CSV per year.

 •	Determining columns necessary for ML